fahimshams/portfolioWithAI/README.md

 # portfolioWithAI
-A portfolio to add some AI features
+A portfolio with some AI features